 Check the webcam before heading out and see what kind of weather you may come across while driving through the canyon.

-Current weather webcam refreshes every three hours.
+Current weather webcam refreshes every five minutes.